mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 Give  feedback about the code, not the coder.

-Don't address feedback to the author using the word "you" (it is, however, okay to do this in blog posts).
+Don't address feedback to the author using the word "you."

 Good developers take pride in their work.
 It's great to find teammates who can detach their feelings from their work and graciously accept criticism as opportunity for growth, but it's rare to find developers who truly behave like that.
 Because the natural human reaction when someone criticises something you're proud of is to be protective and defensive.